kacpibara/JavaCoreFundamentals/README.md

 ## Project Overview
 This repository contains solutions to a variety of programming challenges, ranging from basic control flow to advanced object-oriented design and modern Java features (Java 8+).
 It serves as both a learning sandbox and a reference library for my coding journey.

-## 🛠Technologies & Concepts Covered
+## Technologies & Concepts Covered
 * **Core Java:** Arrays, Loops (`for`, `for-each`, `while`), `switch` statements.
 * **OOP (Object-Oriented Programming):** Interfaces, Polymorphism, Encapsulation.
 * **Modern Java (Java 8 - 10+):** * Lambda Expressions